 "By the consecration the transubstantiation of the bread and wine into the Body and Blood of Christ is brought about.
 Under the consecrated species of bread and wine Christ himself, living and glorious, is present in a true, real, and substantial manner: his Body and his Blood, with his soul and his divinity" (CCC 1413).

-The distribution of Holy Communion occurs following all weekend Masses, and during daily Mass.
+The distribution of Holy Communion occurs during all Masses.
 Times are posted on the homepage.
 For First Communion, please call the religious education office for information on the program that needs to be completed before receiving this sacrament.

 "Confirmation perfects Baptismal grace; it is the sacrament which gives the Holy Spirit in order to root us more deeply in the divine filiation, incorporate us more firmly into Christ, strengthen our bond with the Church, associate us more closely with her mission, and help us bear witness to the Christian faith in words accompanied by deeds" (CCC 1316).